moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-track-descriptor title="Warp Track Descriptor"}

 * Track ID:
-A unique identifier for the track within the broadcast.
+A unique identifier for the track within the track bundle.

 * Container Format:
 The container format as defined in {{containers}}.